How to Get a Stationery Trading License in Dubai

 Most applicants opt for a Free Zone Limited Liability Company (FZ-LLC), which offers liability protection and straightforward governance.
 Sole establishment options are also available for individual traders.

-Step 2: Select Your Licence Package
+Step 2: Select Your License Package

-Dubai South Business Hub Free Zone offers tiered packages that bundle the trading licence with office space, visa allocations, and administrative support.
+Dubai South Business Hub Free Zone offers tiered packages that bundle the trading license with office space, visa allocations, and administrative support.
 Choose a package that aligns with your headcount requirements and operational scale.

 Step 3: Prepare Your Documentation